 We learned they had been in Australia for 20,000 years (now revised to over 60,000 years!) and were nomadic.
 When “Aborigines” weren’t on walkabout, they sat under trees in parks and got drunk.
 A few became famous footballers and boxers, and Evonne Goolagong Cawley won Wimbledon.
 But none were ever my neighbours.

 Henry Rollins observed, “A great way to learn about your country is to leave it.”
-This proved the case for me, as I learned more about the real history of Aboriginal Australia when I lived overseas in the 1980s and ’90s than I ever did at school.
-And it was through books I gained insight into Indigenous issues.
+And this proved the case for me, as I learned more about the real history of Aboriginal Australia when I lived overseas in the 1980s and ’90s than I ever did at school.
+It was through books I gained insight into Indigenous issues.

 My travelling days are behind me, but I’m still on a long journey of learning about and understanding Aboriginal Australia.
 And my son has aided me on this journey with some thoughtful books.
 These include Deep Time Dreaming by Billy Griffiths, Dark Emu by Bruce Pascoe and Tell Me Why by Archie Roach.
 (Amazon affiliate links.)